-Gluten-Free Fermented Products
+Gluten-Free

-- FDA has struggled with fermented products prepared from gluten containing products. - Final regulation (from 2020) relies on the gluten content of the raw materials before fermentation; if they contain more than 20 ppm gluten or glutencontaining cereals, fermented product may not be labeled gluten-free. - A product may be gluten-free but still require allergen warning for wheat, e.g., wheat starch (specially processed to remove gluten).
+- Regulation allows labeling gluten content, i.e., "gluten-free, less than 10 ppm gluten." - Free is not free.
+20 ppm is analytical limit. - For fermented products, the gluten content of the raw materials before fermentation; if they contain more than 20 ppm gluten or gluten-containing cereals, fermented product may not be labeled gluten-free. - A product may be gluten-free but still require allergen warning for wheat, e.g., wheat starch (specially processed to remove gluten).

-Questions?
+QUESTIONS?

-Riëtte van Laack rvanlaack@hpm.com 202-737-9637
+Riëtte van Laack rvanlaack@hpm.com